jayantpuri123/zangoora/README.md

 The project is inside Demosite

-This project requires JAVA 8
+This project runs nicely on Luna Eclipse.

 Change the property "maven.home" in the build.properties